Berberism: Impact of the French conquest

-Despite French attempts at a Divide and Rule strategy in Algeria, Berbers were on the forefront of the Independence movement with several key leaders of National Liberation Front (FLN), including Hocine Aït Ahmed, Abane Ramdane, and Krim Belkacem.
-Furthermore, Aurès and Kabylia were amongst the principal footholds of FLN due to their geographical remoteness and widespread local support for independence.
-In fact, the Soummam conference, often cited as the founding act of the Algerian state, took place in Kabylia.
+These attempts to win over the Berber population saw mixed success.
+Berbers were on the forefront of the Independence movement with several key leaders of National Liberation Front (FLN), including Hocine Aït Ahmed, Abane Ramdane, and Krim Belkacem.
+The Berber regions of Aurès and Kabylia were geographically remotene and there was widespread local support for independence and the FLN.
+The Soummam conference, often cited as the founding act of the Algerian state, took place in Kabylia.
 Due to Berber regions serving as hotbeds for FLN guerillas, these regions were labelled major targets in French counter-insurgency operations.
-These counter-insurgency operations resulted in the devastation of agricultural lands, looting, destruction of villages, population displacement, the creation of forbidden zones, etc.

-Following Algerian Independence, Kabyle leaders opposed the central leadership over Arabist policies and the single-party system.
-These Kabyle leaders held popular backing in Kabylia and Algiers.
+Following Algerian Independence, Berber leaders increasingly opposed the central government, in particular its Arabist policies and lack of political pluralism.
 Two years of armed conflict in Kabylia followed, leaving more than 400 dead and most FLN leaders from Kabylia exiled or executed.

-Currently, the construction of the opposing ideologies is argued to be political and social in nature rather than ethnic.
-The dynamics were shifted when the Berber movement entered to make demands in the political sphere.
-Many of these demands arose from the region of Kabyle in Algeria.
-Kabylian Berbers constitute two-thirds of the Berber population and have been the strongest advocates for the Berber movement.
-The second-largest group are the Chaoui Berbers who reside in the Aures mountains.
-While the elite sphere consisted of the Kabyle population, the Chaoui played an important role due to their military influence.
-On the whole, the Berberophones make up roughly 25% of the Algerian population, constituting seven to eight million people.
-In 2002, Tamazight was declared a national language in Algeria alongside Arabic to accommodate this large percentage of the population.
-In 2016 it was declared to be an official language, and efforts are underway to create a Standard variation of the Algerian Berber dialects.